National Insurance (Industrial Injuries) Act 1946

-The National Insurance (Industrial Injuries) Act 1946 was a British Act of Parliament which provided compensation paid by the Ministry of National Insurance to workers who were left injured or disabled as a result of work-related accidents.
+The National Insurance (Industrial Injuries) Act 1946 (9 & 10 Geo.
+6. c.
+62) was a British Act of Parliament which provided compensation paid by the Ministry of National Insurance to workers who were left injured or disabled as a result of work-related accidents.
 The Act replaced the Workmen's Compensation Acts.

-The act was universal, in the sense that it covered the entire workforce.
+The Act was universal, in the sense that it covered the entire workforce.
 It provided injury benefit for six months, disability benefit for the permanently injured, and a death benefit for dependents.
 Tribunals were set up to assess cases rather than the burden of proving a case resting on the claimant, although claims still remained hard to prove.

 The Act's limitation of the right to appeal was considered in R v Medical Appeal Tribunal, ex p Gilmore where Lord Denning decided that the provision limiting appeal does not mean that the judiciary cannot review decisions.